-Currently this program is not open at this time, please fill out info request to be notified on current status of this program
+Currently this program is not operating at this time, please fill out info request to be notified on current status of this program

 Announcement May 2, 2012: Little Miracles is pleased and overjoyed to announce our Accreditation in Kazakhstan!
 For all of you waiting we will be updating the website and will be taking applications for this program immediately.